So after about two weeks of playing with it these are all the things we’ve found out about Furby Booms.

 They do eventually sleep

-Watching a Furby Boom and a 3 year old chatter non stop can potentially slowly send you round the twist but we figured out that if you stick the Furby in a quiet room with no noise then it will shut up and doze off to sleep after some snoring.
+Watching a Furby Boom and a 3 year old chatter non stop can slowly send you round the twist but we figured out that if you stick the Furby in a quiet room with no noise then it will shut up and doze off to sleep after some snoring.
 The snoring is very cute and you’ll be tempted to stroke it.
 Don’t do it!!!!
 It’s a trick I tell you.
 A trick!
 It’ll wake up again and you’ll have to start all over again.
-The other half has also found that if you pull it’s tail for a good few seconds or put it on its back it’ll go to sleep.
+The Other Half has also found that if you pull it’s tail for a good few seconds or put it on its back it’ll go to sleep.
+You’ll also wander about whispering “Shhh, the Furby is asleep!”.

 They are addictive little things